Fastly's On-the-Fly Packaging service

 - Geolocation and device detection for content targeting

-- Edge dictionaries for real-time business rules and decision making at the edge
+- Dictionaries for real-time business rules and decision making at the edge

 - Remote log streaming for data aggregation and viewer diagnostics